GYG-be/gyg-be.github.io/Objectives/A.md

 ### Y. The BIG WHY -- Close With The Divine Vision From The Creator

 Reflecting upon life and experiences and lessons to discerning God's unique purpose for creating the next phases of your efforts, ie like planting the seed of a tree that you will never see.
 This is about aligning one’s personal future mission with biblical values, and investing beyond what you can foresee, but in the unforeseeable eternal impact.

+### Z. Who I've been

+I grew up in a family and at a time when one described himself in terms of *"what I do for a living"*.
+My response is that I am a farmer, economist/investor and engineer.
+What matters in terms of my PAST objectives is maybe in how it's probably going to continue to shape my thought right now.
+I have all kinds of bad habits that I am trying to overcome, but mostly I don't live with any regrets -- I just keep trying to NOT repeat mistakes that I have made.
+This History objective is just me acknowledging and attempting to explain how my past might be driving my current thinking processes.